 Pulmonary hypertension caused by chronic emboli is a “surgical disease,” meaning it is treatable with PTE surgery.

 Join us for an informal gathering Thursdays from 3:30 to 4:30 p.m. in the 4th floor patient lobby at Sulpizio Cardiovascular Center.
 Call to RSVP.

 People as young as 8 and as old as 89, as well as those with complex coexisting conditions have successfully undergone PTE surgery at UC San Diego Health.
 This expansion of the patient population considered candidates for this operation is based largely on UC San Diego’s accumulated surgical experience, improved operative techniques, and multidisciplinary approach to perioperative care.
 Patients with chronic thromboembolic pulmonary hypertension who are turned down at other centers are often treated successfully at UC San Diego Health.
 Accordingly, we often have a very different opinion than the rest of the world when it comes to operability and surgical candidacy.

 We feel that lung transplantation should not be a first option for patients with chronic thromboembolic disease.
 We consider that treatment to be outdated and potentially unethical as it diverts a precious resource away from another end-stage lung disease patient who could benefit from the organs.
 Furthermore, in experienced centers, the PTE operation has a lower operative mortality rate than lung transplantation.
 PTE can also be done electively without waiting for a donor, and without the potential long-term problems associated with rejection and immunosuppressive drugs following transplantation.

 Video: Hear from UC San Diego PTE Patients

 Patients who have undergone PTE at UC San Diego talk about their new "normal" lives.

-For individuals who are not candidates for PTE surgery, our team also performs balloon pulmonary angioplasty to relieve deadly blockages.
+For individuals who are not candidates for PTE surgery, our team also offers balloon pulmonary angioplasty and medical therapy.